Femtosecond laser fabricated nitinol living hinges for millimeter-sized robots: Hinge Design and Characterization

 \subsection{Experimental Characterization}

 In order to experimentally validate the theoretical and finite element models for our hinges, we performed a quasi-static test measuring the flexure's torque as a function of angle.
-The experimental setup, shown in Fig. \ref{fig:hinge_model}a, includes a servo motor (Dynamixel AX-12A) and a S-Beam type load cell (Futek LSB200) with suitable range for measuring our hinges' torque.
-We performed 5 trials each for 4 rectangular hinges with thicknesses 35, 30, 25, 20 $\mu$m and 4 circular hinges with thicknesses 30, 25, 20, and 15 $\mu$m, bending each hinge to a 40\textdegree$ $ angle.
+The experimental setup, shown in Fig. \ref{fig:analysis}g, includes a servo motor (Dynamixel AX-12A) and a S-Beam type load cell (Futek LSB200) with suitable range for measuring our hinges' torque.
+We performed 5 trials each for 4 rectangular hinges with thicknesses 35, 30, 25, 20 $\mu m$ and 4 \alex{notch} hinges with thicknesses 30, 25, 20, and 15 $\mu m$, bending each hinge to a 40\textdegree$ $ angle.
 We passed the data through a 101 order median filter to smooth the noise and took the average and standard deviation of the 5 trials for each thickness.

-Fig. \ref{fig:hinge_model}b displays the results from the torque experiment for the rectangular hinges and \ref{fig:hinge_model}c for the circular hinges.
+Fig. \ref{fig:analysis}h displays the results from the torque experiment for the \alex{notch} hinges (left) and the rectangular hinges (right).
 These experimentally obtained torque profiles show a good agreement with both the theoretical model and the finite element model predictions.
 We suspect the differences between the experiment and theory are due to minor manufacturing discrepancies, and we discuss ways to reduce these discrepancies in Section \ref{sec:disc}.
 Having validated the models successfully, we use them for designing living hinges with specifically tuned torque profiles as dictated by the application needs.
 We explore one such application, a robotic wing, in the next section.